How To Stop Caring About Someone

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

 Moving forward from a former partner can be a difficult process that takes time.
 However, learning to stop caring excessively can reward you with a higher quality of life and the freedom to pursue other relationships.
-In this article, we will explore the detrimental effects of harboring feelings following a breakup, as well the tangible steps you can take to move on from someone who does not return your sentiments.
+In this article, we will explore the detrimental effects of harboring feelings following a breakup, as well the tangible steps you can take to stop caring about someone who does not return your sentiments.

 Getty/Xavier Lorenzo